 These tips are important to ensure that you gain maximum benefit from your consultation.

 Medicare rebates for Telehealth sessions

 If you have a Mental Health Care Plan from your GP or psychiatrist, you will be entitled to a rebate, which we will process for you after the session.
-The Government has approved Medicare rebates for Telehealth counselling sessions, currently until 30th September 2020.
+The Government has now approved Medicare rebates for Telehealth counselling sessions.
 You can find further information below, and additional details in the Referral and Fees section.

 Other payment options for video or phone sessions

 If you wish to undertake therapy via video or phone and do not have a Mental Health Care Plan, you can choose to pay privately, or you may have funding through an organisation such as NDIS or DVA, etc. If you have private health insurance, you may wish to check that your provider covers video or phone consultations.